zeeshanmcp12/kubernetes/nodes.md

   - for example nginx, apache etc
 - deployment
   - Deployment can be part of multiple pod to make them highly available
+  - pods are normally part of any deployment (object in k8s).
+  - pods aren't directly part of deployment but a replica set.
+  - Deployment manages replica set and replica sets manages pods.
 - pods
   - Every pod can contain one to many containers
 - containers